PlatformOfTrust/docs/source/includes/_authentication.md

 You can read **practical authentication example** from Developer Portal [App development guide](https://developers.oftrust.net/guides/build-apps)

+You also take a look at sample app from Github if you prefer code driven learning.

 > Example how Bearer is expected to be used in headers.

 ```python